-Celso Munoz is co-manager of the fund, which he has managed since October 2016.
+Adam Kramer is co-lead portfolio manager of the fund, which he has managed since July 2017.
 He also manages other funds.
-Since joining Fidelity Investments in 2005, Mr. Munoz has worked as a research analyst and portfolio manager.
+Since joining Fidelity Investments in 1999, Mr. Kramer has worked as a research analyst, portfolio assistant, and portfolio manager.

-Ford O'Neil is co-manager of the fund, which he has managed since July 2015 and, prior to that, from October 2001 to January 2015.
+Ford O'Neil is co-lead portfolio manager of the fund, which he has managed since June 2012.
 He also manages other funds.
 Since joining Fidelity Investments in 1989, Mr. O'Neil has worked as a research analyst and portfolio manager.